srijit2002/bittorrent-client/README.md

    ```sh
    npm link
    ```
 5. Now type the follwing commmand and it will open a dialog box.
-Select the `.torrent` file and click ok.
+Select a `.torrent` file and click ok.

     ```sh
     download-torrent